 Question: is TSCA regulatory reform a project that needs a funding strategy?

-Problem Statement: Section [ ] in 40 Code of Federal Regulations, Part [ ] states that “inadvertently produced” PCBs may be present in a manufacture process at an average concentration of 25 ppm up to 50 ppm maximum.
-This amount is 150,000,000,000 times the target water quality standard of [ ].
+Problem Statement: In 40 Code of Federal Regulations (CFR) , Part 761.3, the regulation states that “inadvertently produced” PCBs may be present in a manufacture process at an average concentration of 25 ppm up to 50 ppm maximum.
+This amount is 781,250,000 times greater than EPA’s Human Health Water Quality Criteria (HHWQC) of 64 pg/L (parts per quadrillion).
 A 1983 publication by USEPA cites a report from Versar, Inc. stating that there are more than 200 chemical processes that can result in the production of “inadvertently produced” PCBs.
 Appendix A in the publication provides a general list of the chemical intermediates which could contain PCB.
 It does not, however, contain a list of the 200 chemical processes.
+Consumer products and other sources containing these allowable inadvertently produced PCBs are entering the environment through many different mechanisms (municipal wastewater, stormwater, paper recycling, ambient distribution and deposition).
 Further information is needed to identify the relevancy of this list and prioritize processes, chemicals, and products that could be contributing PCB to the environment.

 Partner Organizations: